Office: 634 South Shepler Tower

 online resources you can access by clicking on the hypertext in this

-Course work consists of four graded elements: participation, 4 reaction papers, 4 quizzes, and 1 comprehensive, essay-based final examination.
+Course work consists of four categories of graded elements: participation, 3 reaction papers, 3 quizzes, and 1 comprehensive, essay-based final examination.

-Quizzes and Final Examination (300 points):Reaction Paper 1: Introductory Text Interpretation Exercise
+Quizzes and Final Examination (300 points):Source Paper 1: Introductory Text Interpretation Exercise

 ||Component Point Value|